a-dorgham/FinML-Toolkit/README.md

 ## 📊 Model Output

-Sample output from the notebook:
+Sample output from the notebook (note that predictions for M15 are far better than H4):
 - **Correlation maps visualization**
 ![image](https://github.com/user-attachments/assets/d9911ef7-f1e9-491c-9a59-f8277fc8077b)